 Dividends.
 The holders of MRP Shares are entitled to receive quarterly cumulative cash dividends, when, as and if authorized by the Board and declared by the Fund, out of funds legally available therefor, at the rate per annum equal to the Applicable Rate, as defined below, with certain adjustments for changes in a series' rating, and no more, of the Liquidation Value, payable quarterly beginning on the initial dividend payment date of June 8, 2022 for the Series A MRP Shares and the Series B MRP Shares, December 1, 2022 for Series C MRP Shares and January 2, 2024 for Series D MRP Shares and Series E MRP Shares.
 For Series A MRP Shares and Series B MRP Shares, dividends will then be payable on the first business day of the month next following each of the following dates: 7th day of each March, the 7th day of each June, the 7th day of each September and the 7th day of each December.
-For Series C MRP Shares, dividends will then be payable on the first business day of the month next following each of the following dates: 1st day of each March, the 1st day of each June, the 1st day of each September and the 1st day of each December.
-For Series D MRP Shares and Series E MRP Shares, dividends will then be payable on the second business day of the month next following each of the following dates: 7th day of each March, the 7th day of each June, the 7th day of each September and the 7th day of each December.
-Dividends on MRP Shares accumulate from and including the original issue date.
+For Series D MRP Shares and Series E MRP Shares, dividends will then be payable on the first business day of the month next following each of the following dates: 1st day of each March, the 1st day of each June, the 1st day of each June, the 1st day of each September and the 1st day of each December.
+For Series D MRP Shares and Series E MRP Shares, dividends will then be payable on the first business day of the month next following each of the following dates: 1st day of each March, the 1st day of each June, the 1st day of each September and the 1st day of each December.
+For Series D MRP Shares and Series E MRP Shares, dividends will then be payable on the second business day of the month next following each of the following dates: 1st day of each March, the 1st day of each June, the 1st day of each March, the 7th day of each June, the 7th day of each March, the 7th day of each June, the 7th day of each March, the 7th day of each June, the 7th day of each March, the 7th day of each June, the 7th day of each March, the 7th day of each June, the 7th day of each March, the 7th day